s-sohani/knowledge/Data Intensive/2-Datamodel And Query Language.md

 ![[Pasted image 20240608101301.png]]

 The JSON representation has better locality than the multi-table schema.
 If you want to fetch a profile in the relational example, you need to either perform multiple queries or perform a messy multiway join between the users table and its subordinate tables.
+But has some disadvatages, if that information is duplicated, all the redundant copies need to be updated.
+That incurs write overheads, and risks inconsistencies (where some copies of the information are updated but others aren’t).